Atolla jellyfish: Feeding

 Atolla wyvillei have been found to prey on crustaceans and other floating nutrients.
 Atolla wyvillei can trap its prey through the use of its hypertrophied tentacle.
 It can passively catch its prey by leaving the tentacle extended and allow it to catch things that may be floating nearby.
+The colors of its body as well as the light it emits, prevents the bioluminescent nature of its prey from being discovered inside of it.
+This may also be why they live in the depths as opposed to near the surface of the ocean.
+Thus, the ability to extent its tentacles to catch prey is only found in the specific species that live in the depths, even though this trait is not guaranteed for all of them.
+(Hunt and Lindsay 1998).

 Bioluminescence

 Bioluminescence is the production of visible light by a living organism (Herring 2004).
 Bioluminescence is a common phenomenon in marine animals found in the deep sea.
 Atolla wyvillei has adapted a safety response to avoid predation.
 When Atolla wyvillei is attacked it produces an array of blue light flashes.
 The propagation rate of these flashes are 5–50 cm/s and they propagate in circular waves (Herring 2004).
-It is because of these blue flashes that Atolla wyvillei has been nicknamed the “alarm jelly”.
+It is because of these blue flashes that Atolla wyvillei has been nicknamed the "alarm jelly".
 It is believed that the purpose of these flashes is to attract a bigger predator than the one that was currently attacking it (Herring 2004).
 It is an attempt to scare the predator that is currently attacking it with a larger predator that could possibly prey on the predator attacking it.